tarppa/wp-login-log/readme.txt

 == Description ==

-Write all login attemps where both username and password are supplied to a log file.
+Write all login attempts where both username and password are supplied to a log file.
 The logfile is relative to error.log and is called 'login.log', the format : "TIMESTAMP USERNAME SUCCESS/FAILURE".

-In practice this plugin is a rewritten version of the wp_authenticate_username_password function and replaces it when plugin is enabled.
+In practice this plugin contains a rewritten version of the wp_authenticate_username_password function and replaces it when the plugin is enabled.

 == Installation ==